nationalparkservice/QC-tips-and-tricks/3_select_distinct_left_join/3_select_distinct_left_join.md

 # 3_3_distinct_and_dates

-Large numbers of dates and times should be validated using ggplot histograms.
+Large numbers of dates and times can usually be validated using ggplot histograms (see section 7).
 But sometimes its also possible to catch date/time errors using distinct().

     flights |>
       distinct(year)